okta/okta-sdk-dotnet/Okta.Core.Automation/README.md

 ### Troubleshooting
 ##### Exception of type 'Okta.Core.Automation' was thrown
 The module throws this exception if your request was unable to be completed.
 To determine the reason, use the PowerShell global variable `$error`.
 For example:
-* To see a human-readable version of the last error, use `$error[0].Exception.ErrorSummary`
+* To see a human-readable version of the last error, use `$error[0].Exception.ErrorSummary`.
 * To see the last error code, use `$error[0].Exception.ErrorCode`.
 This is useful when automatically handling different exceptions in a long script.

 ##### This assembly is built by a runtime newer than the currently loaded runtime and cannot be loaded
 This module depends on .NET 4 which isn't enabled by default in most versions of Windows.
-To fix:
+To fix this issue:

 1. Navigate to your PowerShell directory.
-It should be C:\Windows\System32\WindowsPowerShell\v1.0, but if it's not, it can be found by typing $PSHome in a PowerShell terminal.
+It should be _C:\Windows\System32\WindowsPowerShell\v1.0_, but if it's not, it can be found by typing `$PSHome` in a PowerShell terminal.
-2. Create a PowerShell.Exe.config (powershell_ise.exe.config if using the ISE) file with the following contents:
+2. Create a PowerShell.Exe.config (powershell_ise.exe.config if using the PowerShell Integrated Scripting Environment) file with the following contents:

     ```xml
     <?xml version="1.0"?>